slovnicki/pLam/README.md

   <img width="860" height="559" src="https://raw.githubusercontent.com/sandrolovnicki/pLam/master/res/demo.gif">
 </p>

-This programming language (pLam - a **p**ure **Lam**bda calculus interpreter) is used to explore, test and implement various λ-expressions.
-Code written in pLam can be executed interactively within pLam's shell or stored in a file with .plam extension and run anytime.
+This programming language (pLam - **p**ure **Lam**bda calculus) is used to explore, test and implement various λ-expressions.
+Code written in pLam can be executed interactively within pLam's shell or stored in a file with `.plam` extension and run anytime.

 Inside `import/` directory, some useful λ-expressions are already implemented.
 Inside `examples/` directory, there are many examples of λ-expressions demonstrating pLam's capabilities.

-_**Coming soon:** Wiki pages on λ-calculus and computability; detailed description of pLam's syntax and semantics, existent libraries and capabilities with examples_

 ---

-## Prerequisites
+### Prerequisites
 This project builds using Haskell tool stack documented at https://docs.haskellstack.org/en/stable/README/.

 On most Unix systems, you can get stack by typing: